roshanx911/roshanx911.github.io/_posts/2020-08-15-crud-admin-panel-part-2.markdown

 ?>
 ```

 - Once the above code execute if functions and statements are true with verification of the database, it will move forward to Create-Data if not error messages shown.
+Create-Data page interface will cast as in below figure:

 ![alt text](https://i.imgur.com/vGhNrRc.png)